-While observing the runtime behaviour of his prototype, Sam notices that the application is generating considerable network traffic, as it transmits control events for the servo and display at a very high frequency (Fig. 3b).
+While observing the runtime behaviour of his prototype, Sam notices that the application is generating considerable network traffic, as it transmits control events for the servo and display at a very high frequency (Fig. 3c).
 Sam revisits the source code and changes the thresholds that determine how the application responds to incoming sensor values.
-Sam then observes the runtime behaviour of this changed prototype, where he sees that his changes have, in fact, drastically reduced the number of messages sent to the displays (Fig. 3c).
+Sam then observes the runtime behaviour of this changed prototype, where he sees that his changes have, in fact, drastically reduced the number of messages sent to the display and servo (Fig. 3d,e).